marexandre/marexandre.github.io/_posts/2015-01-01-a-bit-about-some-past.markdown

 </div>

 ## MAREXdesign REEL 2008
-At our university we did couple of exhibitions every year and this one was just before my job hunting so I decided to make my own demo reel.
+Back when I was still in university I was using MAREXdesing as my brand name and making things or doing some freelancing work.
+Also, every year at our university we had to do couple of exhibitions, this one was just before my job hunting so I decided to make my own demo reel.
 A lame reason but it got me motivated ;)
 ![MAREXdesign REEL 2008](/assets/a-bit-about-the-past/demoreel-2008.jpg)
-At that time I was kind of unsure what I wanted or was going to do in the future, so I made this DVD player thing float in the mid air to represent unstableness and by exposing raw materials to represent complexity of my mind/art/future.
-It could have been completely different but that's how I remember it now.
+At that time I was kind of unsure what I wanted or what I was going to to do in with my future, so I made this DVD player thing float in the mid air to represent unstableness and by exposing raw materials to represent complexity of my mind/art/future etc. It could have been completely different but that's how I remember it now.
 It was cool that the DVD actually spun and played my demo reel.

 <hr>
 ## Workflow